What is a business owner's policy, or BOP insurance?

 • Flood damage

 Note that BOP insurance coverage and exclusions vary by insurance company.
 When you’re comparing BOP quotes, make sure to check what the policy covers and what it excludes.
-Insurers typically offer endorsements or additional policies that cover what the basic BOP excludes.
+Insurers typically offer endorsements or additional policies that cover what a basic BOP excludes.
 For example, adding employment practices liability insurance (EPLI) coverage to your BOP provides coverage for legal expenses if an employee sues you for discrimination, wrongful termination or harassment.

-How much does a BOP cost?
+How much does a business owner's policy (BOP) cost?

 The cost will vary depending on factors like your: